mepino/ml4t_kor/01_machine_learning_for_trading/README.md

 We briefly highlight some of these applications and identify where we will demonstrate their use in later chapters.

-#### Data mining for feature extraction and insights
+#### Data mining for feature extraction and insights -> 피쳐 뽑기

 The cost-effective evaluation of large, complex datasets requires the detection of signals at scale.
 There are several examples throughout the book:
-- **Information theory** helps estimate a signal content of candidate features is thus useful for extracting the most valuable inputs for an ML model.
-In Chapter 4, Financial Feature Engineering: How to Research Alpha Factors, we use mutual information to compare the potential values of individual features for a supervised learning algorithm to predict asset returns.
-Chapter 18 in De Prado (2018) estimates the information content of a price series as a basis for deciding between alternative trading strategies.
+- **Information theory** : 해당 피쳐 평가 통한 입력변수 추출에 활용
-- **Unsupervised learning** provides a broad range of methods to identify structure in data to gain insights or help solve a downstream task.
-We provide several examples:
+- **Unsupervised learning**  ex. 크래프트
     - In Chapter 13, [Unsupervised Learning: From Data-Driven Risk Factors to Hierarchical Risk Parity](../13_unsupervised_learning/README.md), we introduce clustering and dimensionality reduction to generate features from high-dimensional datasets.
     - In Chapter 15, [Topic Modeling for Earnings Calls and Financial News](../15_topic_modeling/README.md), we apply Bayesian probability models to summarize financial text data.
     - In Chapter 20: [Autoencoders for Conditional Risk Factors](../20_autoencoders_for_conditional_risk_factors), we used deep learning to extract non-linear risk factors conditioned on asset characteristics and predict stock returns based on [Kelly et. al.](https://www.aqr.com/Insights/Research/Working-Paper/Autoencoder-Asset-Pricing-Models) (2020).
-- **Model transparency**: we emphasize model-specific ways to gain insights into the predictive power of individual variables and introduce a novel game-theoretic approach called SHapley Additive exPlanations (SHAP).
+- **Model transparency**: 피쳐 중요도.. we emphasize model-specific ways to gain insights into the predictive power of individual variables and introduce a novel game-theoretic approach called SHapley Additive exPlanations (SHAP).
 We apply it to gradient boosting machines with a large number of input variables in Chapter 12, Boosting your Trading Strategy and the Appendix.

-#### Supervised learning for alpha factor creation and aggregation
+#### Supervised learning for alpha factor creation and aggregation -> 모델링

 The most familiar rationale for applying ML to trading is to obtain predictions of asset fundamentals, price movements, or market conditions.
 A strategy can leverage multiple ML algorithms that build on each other: